Our vision on privacy

 · Genetic data, if you participate in one of our clinical studies;

-· Any other information that you provide us that can be used to identify you.
+· Any other information that you provide to us that can be used to identify you.

-· Direct interaction with us, when you volunteer to participate in one of our clinical research studies;
+· Your direct interaction with us, when you volunteer to participate in one of our clinical research studies;

 · Cookies and automated technologies, such as when you visit our websites;

 · Security systems, such as when you visit our premises we may obtain CCTV footage; and

 · Social media, such as our use of Facebook, Instagram and other social media to market our services/products.
 Generally, we will not use your personal data for such purposes, but if we do so, we will only share names, email addresses and in some cases mobile phone numbers with such parties (audience targeting).

 How we collect and use your personal data